Skip to main content

 Study exchange

-On a study exchange, you can spend either one or two semesters in our partner universities in France, Germany, Italy, Spain, or further afield outside of Europe.
+On a study exchange, you can spend either one or two semesters in our partner universities in France, Germany, Italy, Spain, or further afield outside Europe.
+We have exchange agreements with a wide range of partner universities 2, giving you plenty of options.

 Language assistantship